 Grubs feed on the inside of the stem, burrowing upward and creating irregular tunnels that disrupt nutrient and water flow in the tissue.
-The withering of branches or the entire tree is caused by the drying of the terminal shoot in its early stages and severe symptoms.
+The drying of the terminal shoot in its early stages and severe symptoms cause the withering of branches or the entire tree.